 - And more.
 Go to vote.virginia.gov or call 1.800.552.9745 more more information.

-Beginning on September 22nd through November 4th, voters are able to In-Person Absentee Vote at the Fairfax County Government Center and various satellite locations around the County.
-Last day to absentee vote in-person is November 4th.
+Deadline to vote by In-Person Absentee ballot is Saturday June 9th at 5pm, voters are able to In-Person Absentee Vote at the Fairfax County Government Center and various satellite locations around the County.

 Absentee Voting In-Person at the Fairfax County Government Center – 12000 Government Center Pkwy., Conference Rooms 2/3